fehler/scratch/tasks/tasks.md

 What we think of as multitasking is, in fact, just the brain switching rapidly between tasks and doing so inefficiently.
 A far better approach is to sidestep multitasking and work your way through your task list a single task at a time.

 Put together the two halves of the equation – a task management system, be it analogue, digital (or both); and a singletasking mindset – and you’ll have a recipe for productivity success.
+To-do list, ticked off!

 <img src="things.png" width="650">